Phuire-Research/Stratimux/README.md

 ## Change Log ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge.svg)
 ### 11/26/23
 * Updated naming conventions throughout.
 Counter is now CounterState.
 Strategies now export with their associated concept's prepended.
+* Added parsing tokens.
+If curious about this functionality see the logixUX project.
+These tokens in combination with that project will upon its release.
+Allow for the ease of parsing Stratimux or other TypeScript projects into high quality training data.
 ### 11/17/23
 * selectSlice now performing deep selections.
 ### 11/15/23